vesran/AdFraud-detector/README.md

 6. To import the dashboard, go to `Menu > Stack Management > Saved Object > Import` and select the `kibana/dashboard.ndjson` file

 7. Click on the dashboard name once loaded or go to `Menu > Dashboard > [Dashboard name]`.
-You should wait around 10 minutes before a few events is injected to Elasticsearch.
+You should wait around 10 minutes before a few events are injected to Elasticsearch.

 ## Read kafka topics using CLI